Please choose your language:

 We’re still at the start of the AI journey.
 No one can say exactly where it will lead.
 That’s why the EU has built flexibility into the law.
 The Act is designed to evolve alongside the technology.

-For companies, this means it’s worth investing in digital processes and a centralized platform for AI compliance now.
+For companies, this means it’s worth investing in digital processes and a centralized platform for AI governance now.
 The more agile your setup, the better equipped you’ll be to handle what comes next.

 Moritz Homann